frenchie4111/frenchie4111.github.io/_posts/2021-02-20-How-to-design-a-motherboard-for-your-project-part-1.md

 <p class="caption">These 3 images represent the stages of any electronics project: Breadboard -> Project Board -> PCB</p>

 This project contains 3 different breakout boards and a few through hole components.
 The brains of the operation are an ESP32 Devkit, there are breakouts for the Thermostat and Screen, and through hold components for the buttons, resistors, and relays.

+### 0.1 Installing Eagle

+For this tutorial I will we be using Eagle.
+It's a free tool that integrates well into the Autodesk suite.
+The information here will be pretty generally applicable to any tool, although the screenshots will be of eagle specifically.

+You can download eagle for free [here](https://www.autodesk.com/products/eagle/overview)

 ## 1. Anatomy of a PCB Design